-- 1. Press the P button; - 2.
-The instrument shows alternately the acronym of the first parameter promoted to this level and its value; - With the ▲ and ▼ buttons assign to this parameter the desired value; - Press the (P) button in order to store the new value and go to the next parameter; - 5.
-When you want to reurn to the "Standard display" push the (U) button for more than 5 seconds. - Note: The parameter modification of the Operator level is subject to a time out.
+- 1. Press the (P) button; - 2.
+The upper display will show the acronym of the first parameter promoted to this level while the lower display shows its value; - 3.
+With the ▲ and ▼ buttons assign to this parameter the desired value; - 4.
+Press the P button in order to store the new value and go to the next parameter; - 5.
+When you want to reurn to the "Standard display" push the (U) button for more than 5 seconds.

+Note: The parameter modification of the Operator level is subject to a time out.
 If no button is pressed for more than 10 seconds, the instrument returns to the "Standard display" and the new value of the last selected parameter will be lost.